 Bloodless Carnage: The Robot Monkeys are common victims of this, sometimes getting their robotic components mangled while their organic parts remain relatively intact.

 Characterization Marches On: Mandarin.
 First appearence, he's formidible and deviously cunning.
-Next couple of appearences...there's been a notable drop in his intelligence level...
-Though when his clone replaces him he returns to his original characterization a little bit more.
+Next couple of appearences...there's been a notable drop in his intelligence level... (though having been modified and mutated by Skeleton King might have been a result of that) Though when his clone replaces him he returns to his original characterization a little bit more.